psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 determined by the FITS file header.

-Once a photometric solution has been solved, the corresponding filter zero point magnitude of the image is provided by :guilabel:`Zero Point`.
+Once a photometric solution has been solved, the corresponding filter zero point magnitude (and its error) of the image is provided by :guilabel:`Zero Point`.

 .. note::
     Execution of the photometric solution requires a completed astrometric